 Zoning Administrators Michelle Braun in Northfield, and Clare Rock in Richmond, discuss how they used FEMA Hazard Mitigation Assistance funds to elevate or acquire and remove structures in the Special Flood Hazard Area.
-This 6 minute video was produced by the Connectict River Watershed Council (CRWC).
+This 6 minute video was produced by the Connectict River Conservancy (CRC).

 Every grant source has specific criteria, but whatever you are pursuing be sure that it aligns with your community’s goals and plans.
 Identify all the reasons to do (and potentially fund) what’s needed.

 Has your community planned ahead?
 Get an Expanded Community Report.

 Drinking Water State Revolving Loan Fund (DWSRF) - provides low cost loan financing to municipal and privately owned public water systems for capital improvements that improve public health protection and facilitate compliance with the Safe Drinking Water Act.